eelcocramer/node-bluetooth-serial-port/README.md

 ## Prerequisites on Windows

+-   Build prerequisites are only needed when no matching prebuilt binary is available.
--   Needs Visual Studio (Visual C++) and its command line tools installed.
+-   Needs Visual Studio (Visual C++) and its command line tools for source builds.
--   Needs Python 2.x installed and accessible from the command line path.
+-   Needs Python installed and accessible from the command line path.

 ## Install

 `npm install bluetooth-serial-port`

+For Linux x64 and Windows x64 on Node 18, 20, 22 and 24, installation first downloads a prebuilt native binary from GitHub Releases.
+If a matching prebuild is unavailable, install falls back to a local `node-gyp` build.

 ## Test build Linux using docker